jina-ai/examples/wikipedia-sentences/README.md

 If you have any issues following this guide, you can always get support from our [Slack community](https://join.slack.com/t/jina-ai/shared_invite/zt-dkl7x8p0-rVCv~3Fdc3~Dpwx7T7XG8w) .

 # 🐳 Deploy the prebuild application using Docker
 If you want to run this example quickly without installing Jina, you can do so via Docker.
-If you'd rather build the example yourself, return to the Python instructions above.

 ## Pre-requirements:
 1. You have Docker installed and working.